Frequently Asked Questions (FAQ)

 Preference is given to applicants with a GPA of 3.0 or higher; all applicants must have a cumulative GPA of 2.75 minimum at the time of application.
-All programs are open to juniors and seniors; North Central College in England, China/Japan, and Costa Rica group programs are open to sophomores as well.
+All programs are open to juniors and seniors, and sophomores (starting fall 2019).

 If your cumulative GPA falls below 2.5 in the term(s) prior to studying abroad, but after your acceptance, or you are put on academic probation, North Central College and/or our partner institution/program abroad has the right to withdraw you from the program at your expense.
 Students will be responsible for any cancellation fees incurred by the College as a result of this cancellation.

 2. When do North Central students usually go abroad?

 Programs are available primarily for the fall term, but other terms, including winter/spring and summer, are possible.

 3. I’m an athlete and my sport season is fall.
 What are my options?

 While it is easier to study abroad fall term due to our academic calendar, winter/spring and summer programs abroad are possible.
 Make an appointment to meet with a study abroad advisor to discuss which of our programs abroad can host students for the winter/spring semester.
 Many times, our student athletes are able to play their sport abroad or, at the very least, continue their personal training during the off season.

 **Please note that starting fall 2019, the College is moving to a two semester system.
 Students will have the opportunity to participate on semester long programs in the fall and spring.

 4. When is the deadline for applications to study abroad?